-The Sensitivity Problem: As of 2007, the highest sensitivity particles counter commercially available for UPW is 0.05 microns and for liquid chemicals is 0.065 microns.
+As of 2013, the highest sensitivity particles counter commercially available for both UPW and liquid chemicals is 0.03 microns.
 Experiments have shown that small particles may even deposit preferentially [M. Knotter] and therefore the impact is increased even further.
 Past improvements in particle counter sensitivity for UPW have been accomplished by increases in laser power.
 While improvements in sensitivity for liquid chemical particle counters are viable, further sensitivity improvements for UPW using this approach are unlikely, due to the significant cost implications.
 In addition, high-cost solutions do not necessarily guarantee a production-worthy metrology tool.
 High initial expense coupled with increased cost of ownership impact the viability of higher sensitivity instruments.
-To estimate the concentration of smaller particles currently an extrapolation assumes a 1/d3 relationship between particle counts and particle size in liquids.
+To estimate the concentration of smaller particles currently an extrapolation assumes a 1/d3 relationship between particle counts and particle size in liquid chemicals.
 The further away the particle size of interest gets from actual measurement capabilities, the higher the potential for error-error being defined as the difference in the projected value to the true value.
-Therefore, it is still important for the industry to develop a more sensitive method that can measure particle concentrations at greater sensitivity to validate the particle count versus particle size relationship so that the relationship can continue to be reliably used.
+Moreover, the power law coefficient may be significantly affected by the actual filtration capability of the final filters used upstream to the particle measurement, making projections impossible.
+Therefore, it is important for the industry to develop a more sensitive method that can measure particle concentrations at greater sensitivity to validate the particle count versus particle size relationship so that the relationship can continue to be reliably used.
+Further discussion is needed on validity of the power law extrapolation, e.g., effect of filtration on extrapolation (filter rating/detection size).